 Kenny Jackson is known in the world of American traditional music as a master old-time fiddler, spot-on guitarist, old-time banjo player, and singer.
 Featured in the May 2015 issue of Fiddler Magazine, Kenny has been called "one of the finest old-time musicians active today" (Old-Time Herald), and "a fiddler’s fiddler whose playing has depth, nuance, and layers of subtlety along with fire" (Erynn Marshall).
 Kenny's interest in traditional country and folk music was inspired by early memories of music played and sung at family gatherings, and his first serious instrumental pursuits were bluegrass banjo and the guitar, with flatpicking becoming an obsession for several years.
 The charms of old-time fiddling eventually drew him down another rabbit hole, however.
-He pursued fiddle music avidly, especially from Kentucky, West Virginia, Virginia, and North Carolina sources, with an occasional foray elsewhere and ears open to even more.
+He pursued fiddle music avidly, especially from Kentucky, West Virginia, Virginia, and North Carolina sources, with an occasional foray elsewhere.
 His schooling included visits with elder masters, uncounted hours of deep listening to the old field and commercial recordings, umpteen informal sessions with some of the most accomplished old-time musicians around, and tons of woodshedding.
 And at some point, his playing morphed from the merely imitative to truly personal expression.